Cherryberry96/teeth/README.md

 eigValv = eigVal$values

 eigValv

+**The highest eigenvalues correspond to the first data principal component.
+If a factor has low eigenvalue, then it is contributing little to the explanation of variances in the variables and may be ignored as redundant with more important factors**

+**Eigenvalues measure the amount of variation in the total sample accounted for by each factor.
+Several methods have been suggested to decide how many components to retain.
+One of them is Kaiser’s rule, which suggests to retain components which eigenvalues > 1**

 # Deciding how many components to retain
 Kaiser’s rule: suggests to retain components which eigenvalues > 1.
 Since our first eigenvalue (4.61) is > 1, we have support to retain the first component.
 The second eigenvalue (0.93) is < 1 so we may opt to drop the second component and just retain the first one

 # plotting eigenvalues through a scree plot
-scree plot: allow us to visualize how the variance represented by each PC drops off
+**scree plot: allow us to visualize how the variance represented by each PC drops off**

 plot(c(1:length(eigVal$values)), eigVal$values, type = "l", xlab = "Principal Components", ylab = "Eigenvalues")